Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Related Work

 \section{Related Work}

-Continuous Group Key Agreement protocols have been thoroughly defined in the literature~\cite{cgka_analysis, itk}, exploring the security properties of Forward Security (FS) and Post-Compromise Security (PCS)~\cite{cgka_analysis}.
-Since one of the main objectives of CGKA protocols is to provide efficient scaling with the number of users~\cite{bounds}, they usually employ binary trees to represent the state of the group~\cite{art, treekem}.
-As such, CGKA protocols usually aim for logarithmic complexity in adds and removals.
+CGKA protocols have been thoroughly defined in the literature~\cite{cgka_analysis, itk}, exploring the security properties of Forward Security (FS) and Post-Compromise Security (PCS)~\cite{cgka_analysis}.
+These schemes usually aim for logarithmic complexity in insertions and removals \cite{bounds, art, treekem}.
 The most popular instantiation of a CGKA protocol is the Messaging Layer Security (MLS), which has recently been standardised as RFC 9420 \cite{mls}.
 MLS employs TreeKEM \cite{treekem} as its CGKA protocol, and uses the shared cryptographic secret to perform Secure Group Messaging between its members.

-There are numerous works that attempt to increase the efficiency of CGKA protocols.
-The variant of TreeKEM proposed in~\cite{ttkem} aims to address a problem introduced by the \textit{propose-and-commit} paradigm of MLS, which degrades efficiency in the case of removals.
-The works of~\cite{saik} and \cite{saik_2} propose using a server that can forward updates to each member, sending only the information they need to modify their state in order to reduce bandwidth.
-The work~\cite{cocoa} is a modification of \cite{saik} in which the server is the only party with complete information about the CGKA tree and is able to merge concurrent updates.

 The dynamic nature of CGKA protocols make them particularly useful for distributed settings.
 However, there are numerous challenges that need to be overcome, specially due to the possibility of concurrent and incompatible updates to the state of the group.
-The authors of \cite{fork} employ \textit{Puncturable PRFs} to keep information about previous epochs in case it is required for resolving a fork, while maintaining Forward Secrecy.
-In \cite{dec_ack}, the authors present a scheme in which users, when processing an update, broadcast an acknowledgement communicating their new state, such that the order in which concurrent updates are processed is irrelevant.
-Since this work does not employ binary tree structures, it does not achieve logarithmic complexity for updates.
-The protocol presented in~\cite{decaf} is a refinement of the Server-Aided CGKA of \cite{saik}, in which the server is replaced with a blockchain and multiple updates can reference the same original state; these updates are then applied in any order when they are inserted as blocks.
-However, these works either reduce the efficiency of the protocol or require a relaxed notion of FS or PCA.
-Thus, whether a CGKA protocol can be applied to a distributed environment without compromising security or efficiency remains an open question.
+The authors of \cite{fork} develop a method for resolving forks while maintaining Forward Secrecy.
+In \cite{dec_ack}, the authors present a scheme in which the order in which concurrent updates are processed is irrelevant, but does not achieve logarithmic complexity for updates.
+The protocol presented in~\cite{decaf} is a refinement of the Server-Aided CGKA of \cite{saik}, in which the server is replaced with a blockchain and multiple updates are applied in bulk.
+However, these works either reduce the efficiency of the protocol or require a relaxed notion of FS or PCS.

 Other works aim to provide variants to CGKA protocols to achieve specific objectives unrelated to efficiency or its security guarantees.
 The \textit{Administrated CGKA} protocol of \cite{a_cgka} divides the group in administrators and non-admins, such that only the former members can issue certain updates.
 In the protocol presented in \cite{cgka_anon} messages are anonymous such that other members of the group cannot know who is publishing each message.